We believe in the power of smart, thoughtful, passionate people who are driven to achieve better.

 - Green Star Accredited Professional

-Known for her dedication and project management skills, Alex thrives in complex environments and when collaborating with clients and industry peers to guide exceptional outcomes.
+Known for her dedication and project management skills, Alex thrives in complex environments and collaborating with clients and industry peers to guide exceptional outcomes.
 She brings a wealth of knowledge across strategic and statutory planning, built environment policy analysis and reform, sustainable urban renewal, and climate resilience and adaptation planning.

 Alex has always been very active in environmental and social resilience, the Right-to-the-City, gender and equity.
-This is perhaps best reflected through her work with the Women’s Planning Network, the Sustainable Living Foundation, the National Climate Emergency Summit and more recently, Planners Declare, which she co-founded in 2020.
+This is perhaps best reflected through her work with the Women’s Planning Network, the Sustainable Living Foundation, the National Climate Emergency Summit and Planners Declare, which she co-founded in 2020.